sinaatalay/sinaatalay.com/src/contents/home/home.md

 title: Home
 ---

-I'm a senior mechanical engineering student at Bogazici University.
+I am a mechanical engineer currently working as a technical student at CERN.

-As a fun exercise, I decided to build this webpage with _Tailwindcss_ and _Gatsby_.

 In the [Projects](/projects) section, you can find brief reports of projects I have been involved in.